MarkBind/markbind/docs/userGuide/syntax/questions.md

 <variable name="code">{{ blanksQuestion }}</variable>
 </include>

-You can also specify a `hide-intermediate-result` attribute for users to see the result of each blank upon submitting their attempt.
+You can also specify a `hide-intermediate-result` attribute to hide the result of each blank upon submitting their attempt.

 <box type="tip" seamless>